WGBH-MLA/AAPB2/app/views/override/about-the-american-archive.md

 publicly accessible digitally reformatted audiovisual materials will ensure that future operations of the American Archive are performed according to highest standards and best practices.
-WGBH and the Library believe that the legacy of American public broadcasting must be preserved for future generations.
+GBH and the Library believe that the legacy of American public broadcasting must be preserved for future generations.
 We look forward to maintaining a central role in keeping, organizing and providing access to the cultural treasures created by the public media system to enhance education and knowledge